Average entropy and asymptotics: Asymptotics

 The Schmidt coefficients of $v$ are the same as the singular values of $A(v)$.
-If $\sigma_1(v),\sigma_2(v),...,\sigma_ m(v)$ are Schmidt coefficients of $v \in \mathbb{B}^{2mn}$ (where $\mathbb{B}^{2mn}$ is the closed unit ball in $\R^{2mn}$), then $\sum_{j=1}^ m\sigma_j(v)^2 = \|v\|^2 \le 1$, i.e. for every $v\in \mathbb{B}^{2mn}$, there exists a triple $(U(v),\Sigma(v),V(v))$ such that $A(v) = U(v) V(v)^*$, where $U(v)\in U(n)$ and $V(v)\in U(m)$ are unitary matrices and $\Sigma(v) = \text{diag}\{\sigma_1(v),\sigma_2(v),...,\sigma_m(v)\}$ a diagonal matrix with $0\le \sigma_1(v) \le \sigma_2(v) \le ... \le \sigma_m(v)$ and $\sum_{j=1}^m\sigma_j(v)^2\le1$.
+If $\sigma_1(v),\sigma_2(v),...,\\ \sigma_ m(v)$ are Schmidt coefficients of $v \in \mathbb{B}^{2mn}$ (where $\mathbb{B}^{2mn}$ is the closed unit ball in $\R^{2mn}$), then $\sum_{j=1}^ m\sigma_j(v)^2 = \|v\|^2 \le 1$, i.e. for every $v\in \mathbb{B}^{2mn}$, there exists a triple $(U(v),\Sigma(v),V(v))$ such that $A(v) = U(v) V(v)^*$, where $U(v)\in U(n)$ and $V(v)\in U(m)$ are unitary matrices and $\Sigma(v) = \text{diag}\{\sigma_1(v),\sigma_2(v),...,\sigma_m(v)\}$ a diagonal matrix with $0\le \sigma_1(v) \le \sigma_2(v) \le ... \le \sigma_m(v)$ and $\sum_{j=1}^m\sigma_j(v)^2\le1$.
 Conversely, if $A(v)\in M_{n\times m}$ has a SVD $A(v)= U(v) V(v)^*$ such that $\sum_{j=1}^m\sigma_j^2\le 1$, then $v \in \mathbb{B}^{2mn}$.\\

 \begin{lemma} Singular value decomposition $A=U V^*$ of a matrix $A \in M_{n\times m}(\C)$ is not unique.
-However, if we put the condition that diagonal entries of $\Sigma$ are in the ascending order, the diagonal entries of the unitary matrix $V$ are non-negative and consider $U$ as an element of the complex Stiefel manifold $V_m^n(\C)(= U(n)/U(n-m))$, then this ``Modified SVD" is unique. \end{lemma}
+However, for matrix $A$ with distinct singular values, if we put the condition that diagonal entries of $\Sigma$ are in the ascending order, the diagonal entries of the unitary matrix $V$ are non-negative and consider $U$ as an element of the complex Stiefel manifold $V_m^n(\C)(= U(n)/U(n-m))$, then this ``Modified SVD" is unique. \end{lemma}